Submissions

 Author Guidelines

-The process from submitting the manuscript until it published takes more or less 8 weeks.
-Manuscripts will be first reviewed by Editorial Boards.
-The manuscript texts are written in English, typed well using the Manuscript Submission Template.
-The manuscript must be submitted in Word document (.docx) format.
+The process from submitting the manuscript until it is published takes more or less 8 weeks.
+Manuscripts will first be reviewed by the Editorial Boards.
+The manuscript texts are written in English and typed well using the Manuscript Submission Template.
+The manuscript must be submitted in a Word document (.docx) format.
 The body text of the manuscript should be within 2500 words for Short Communication, 4000 - 7000 words for Research Article, and 5000 - 7000 words for Review (excluding abstracts, acknowledgment (if any), and references).
 The manuscript contains an original work that potentially contributed to the highly scientific advancement.

 Please prepare your manuscript using the following guidelines before submission.